bibanon/android-development-codex/Devices/Other-Devices/TI-Nspire.md

 ### Ndless

-{{Note|Your calculator must be at firmware version 3.1 or less to install Ndless 3.1.
-Ndless on 3.2 will require you to downgrade your firmware.}}
+> **Note:** _Your calculator must be at firmware version 3.6 or less to install Ndless 3.1._

-* [[Nspire Ndless]] - Ndless enables allows custom apps to be run on the TI-Nspire using traditional programming languages, like any decent computer.
+* [[Nspire Ndless 3.6]] - Ndless enables allows custom apps to be run on the TI-Nspire using traditional programming languages, like any decent computer.
+Ndless 3.6 is the latest version, for OS 3.6 and lower.
+(OS 3.9 is not supported or downgradable yet)
+  * [[Nspire Ndless 3.1|Nspire Ndless]] - Ndless 3.1 is the legacy version of Ndless.
+It is meant for OS 3.2.3 and lower.
 * [[Nspire Ndless SDK]] - Ndless also provides a nice SDK for developers to work in, packing a nice emulator to boot.
 * [[Nspire Linux]] - A small build of embedded ARM Linux created with Buildroot.
 Works quite nicely, though apps have to be cross-compiled with buildroot.

 ## Haxx

-* [[Nspire-Nlaunch]] - (original Nspires only) Dual-boot your Nspire into both OS 3.1 and 3.2 with this exploit.
+* [[Nspire Nlaunch]] - (original Nspires only) Dual-boot your Nspire into both OS 3.1 and 3.2 with this exploit.
 It bypasses all known OS protections on the Nspire.
 * [[PTTKiller]] - No programs here.
 Just a description of an exploit to defeat Press-to-Test, and instructions for educators to prevent students from using the exploit.

 ## Programs